-Director of Treasury CFO Director of Treasury is responsible for retaining up to \$500 per year of interest earned on Awards for the district to utilize for administrative expenses.
-Director of Treasury CFO Director of Treasury is responsible for remitting any additional earned interest to the Department of Health and Human Services Payment Management System.
+Director of Treasury is responsible for retaining up to \$500 per year of interest earned on Awards for the district to utilize for administrative expenses.
+Director of Treasury is responsible for remitting any additional earned interest to the Department of Health and Human Services Payment Management System.